 A student who is stronger in one of these three areas will not require as much LSAT prep time as another.
 However, as a general rule, an equivalent of one week of study and preparation for each LSAT area is recommended.

 When you add another week of LSAT prep time to working on any areas where improvement is needed, it equates to one month.

 Another consideration in determining how much LSAT prep time is needed is a person’s schedule.
 Someone who works full-time and has a family will probably require a longer period of time to accommodate LSAT prep.

 This doesn’t mean that this busy person needs two months of LSAT prep time.
 It simply means that to reach 160 hours of LSAT prep time, a busier person may have to stretch it out over a longer time period.

 As an article on PreLawAdvisor.com mentions, no one plans to fail, as the saying goes; they just fail to plan.
 LSAT prep time is no different.
 Whether it takes a person two months of preparation or six months, that time has to be planned.

 Budgeting is not just for money, so carving out planned LSAT prep time is paramount to achieving a good test score.
 In addition to planning on when to study for the LSAT, location and techniques must also be planned.

 Do you need a month or do you need half a year of LSAT prep time?
 Only you can answer that question.
+If you are determined to pass the LSAT test, you can look into some of the different prep courses that will assist you in achieving your goals.
 But a little planning will help those answers come a little easier.